ryan-n-gay/NocView/README.md

 #### Setup Cron Jobs

-Cron can be run as the standard user and therefor does not require `sudo` to run.
+Cron can be run as the standard user and therefore does not require `sudo` to run.

 The format for cron is `m h dom mon dow command`